terabitbaci/web-developers-toolkit/js/framework-vs-library.md

 # JavaScript framework vs library

-#### This question is highly subjective but the simple answee would be:
+#### This question is highly subjective but the simple answer would be:

 * A framework imposes structure upon your code in order to address a particular problem and a library is a generic set of tools that aid you in various tasks, without necessarily addressing the same problem.